enkidevs/curriculum/typescript/introduction/intro-typescript/get-started-with-typescript.md

 ## Footnotes

 [1: A global NPM package]
-Installing a package [globally](https://docs.npmjs.com/downloading-and-installing-packages-globally) allows you to use it anywhere on your computer.
+Installing an NPM package [globally](https://docs.npmjs.com/downloading-and-installing-packages-globally) allows you to use it anywhere on your computer.

 [2:Interoperability with JavaScript]
 This is a very important feature of TypeScript.
 In fact, a major reason for TypeScript's popularity is how easy it is for JavaScript developers to start using it.